quentin29200/GettingStarted/README.md

   <li>1.0 : First functional release with export of two files (HTML+CSS) separately</li>
   <li>1.1 : Add reverse matrice feature and some test files</li>
   <li>1.2 : Correct some bug test and it exports in an archive</li>
+  <li>1.3 : Improve the design of the resulting table of the export operation</li>
 </ul>